kurtkanaskie/edge-management-api-tools/README.md

 ## Notes

+The program `updateVirtualHosts/updateVirtualHosts-v2.js` uses an undocumented Edge API call to update the proxy in realtime.

 Requires the use of ~/.netrc for username and password.

 To use this program, you will need access to an Edge organization, of course.